wch/extrafont/README.md

 dev.off()
 ```

-The first time you use a font, it may throw some warnings about unkown characters, but the output looks OK to me.
+The first time you use a font, it may throw some warnings about unknown characters.

 After creating the PDF file, embed the fonts: